-PRODUCT PLATFORM ASMI PROCESS TECHNOLOGY PRODUCTS Advance® Series ALD, CVD, diffusion/oxidation, LPCVD A400, A412, A4ALD, Vertical Furnace Systems XP 1) ALD, PECVD, PEALD, Epitaxy Pulsar® and EmerALD ALD Products, PECVD Products, PEALD Products, Intrepid® Epitaxy 2) XP8 1) PECVD, PEALD Eagle® PEALD and Dragon PECVD Epsilon Epitaxy, LPCVD Epsilon 2000 and Epsilon 3200 Single Wafer Epitaxy Systems Polygon® ALD Polygon 8200, Polygon 8300 3, Pulsar 3 Single Wafer Atomic Layer Deposition Systems
+Product Platform ASMI Process Technology Products Advance® Series ALD, CVD, diffusion/oxidation, LPCVD A400, A412, A4ALD, Vertical Furnace Systems XP -1- ALD, PECVD, PEALD, Epitaxy Pulsar® and EmerALD ALD Products, PECVD Products, PEALD Products, Intrepid® Epitaxy -2- XP8 -1- PECVD, PEALD Eagle® PEALD and Dragon PECVD Epsilon Epitaxy, LPCVD Epsilon 2000 and Epsilon 3200 Single Wafer Epitaxy Systems Polygon® ALD Polygon 8200, Polygon 8300 -3- , Pulsar -3- Single Wafer Atomic Layer Deposition Systems

-&lt;sup>1 The XP is our standard single wafer processing platform designed to accommodate multiple process application modules with common platform standards.
-In 2012 ASMI launched the XP8 high productivity platform for PECVD and PEALD, based on our common XP platform standard with an expanded configuration that enables integration of up to 8 chambers on one wafer handling platform.
+- (1) The XP is our standard single wafer processing platform designed to accommodate multiple process application modules with common platform standards.
+In 2012 ASM launched the XP8 high productivity platform for PECVD and PEALD, based on our common XP platform standard with an expanded configuration that enables integration of up to 8 chambers on one wafer handling platform. - (2) In 2012 ASM launched the Intrepid XP tool which enables up to 4 Epitaxy process modules integrated on the XP platform. - (3) The functionality of the Polygon, Pulsar and EmerALD has merged with the XP platform starting in 2009.